ZachyDev/ALC---Git-and-Version-Control/README.md

-DevC Training with Andela on Git Version Control
+DevC Training with Andela on Git Version Control.